 "These kids become very vocal advocates," she said.
 "And as they write their essays for college or scholarships, they have the opportunity to share an experience many kids have not.
 They are making funding decisions for other organizations.
 Our kids have had practice in practicing philanthropy.
 They give not only their time, but their talent to give away their treasures."

-Page 3 of 3 - In addition to her work with the Truman Heartland Community Foundation, she is involved in a variety of other ways throughout the community.
+In addition to her work with the Truman Heartland Community Foundation, she is involved in a variety of other ways throughout the community.
 She has been a YouthFriend for 17 years and will now work with the Independence School District’s new volunteer program, Inspire

 , and she is the director of the Florence Melton School of Adult Jewish Learning.
 She also teaches Hebrew classes at Congregation Beth Torah in Overland Park, Kan.